yuriylesyuk/mc-quizzer/README.md

 The mc-quizzer is a javascript application that combines images, words, and sounds in an integrated experience.
-The voice clips are generated using google translate.
+The voice clips are generated using the Google Translate.

+The design goal was to minimise an amount of mouse clicks while working with the quizz.

 The quizz is data driven using .json file like:
 ```json